So its 2011. A whole New Year but I’ll start with what I did the last few days of 2010.

 After a day in the city my friend Beau who I had stayed with in Sydney arrived with Filip to spend New Years with us.
 Beau and Filip had been road tripping it up the east coast from Sydney and had decided to visit Brisbane before heading home and luckily had managed to match it with New Year.
 After arriving late on the 30th Filip went to bed while I re-explained the differences between the terms English, British, UK and Scotland to Beau.
 I also decided to educate him on all things Scottish introducing the concept of Burns Night and therefore explaining who Robert Burns is, ceilidhs, haggis and believe it or not I had to explain what tartan was.
-I let him try some shortbread I had baked for them coming and just for fun taught him the phrase "it's a braw brich't moonlich't nich't the nich't, " In return I got some Florida history but thankfully Confederate History was skipped on this occasion.
+I let him try some shortbread I had baked for them coming.
+In return I got some Florida history but thankfully Confederate History was skipped on this occasion.

 Myself and my flatmates got a nice surprise when Filip, who it turns out is a professional chef back home in Czech, decided to cook us all dinner.
 One very tasty meal later we were all in the mood for some fireworks and with some pre-night out drinks headed back to South Bank at half 11 for the midnight fireworks.
 Our bus actually drove right passed us as it was clearly full but a few minutes later an out of service bus with a very cheerful driver picked us up for free and drove us directly to the fireworks which was awesome.
 We managed to get a great spot for the fireworks despite arriving so late and it was definitely a good show.